JustinFengWu/EC-Assignments/final/doc/readme.txt

 changed on line 85.

 Exercise 4: The code can be easily executed by running " python ../implementation.py " in bash terminal.
-The code will automatically rrun through and written into a data folder in /code/ex4/data.
+The code will automatically run through and written into a data folder in /code/ex4/data.

 Exercise 5 : The Ioh module needs to be installed in order to execute the own_aco.py file.
 That can be done directly into the CLI or using a virtual envionment.
 Below are the steps that needs to be followed to execute